Terms of business

 5. Handling your money

-GEM & Co Financial Services LLP does not handle clients’ money.
+Gem & Co Financial Services Ltd does not handle clients’ money.
 We never handle cash or accept a cheque made out to us, unless the cheque is in settlement of charges or disbursements for which we have sent you an invoice.

 We will also make arrangements for all your investments to be registered in your name unless you first instruct us otherwise in writing.
 We will forward you all documents showing ownership of your investments as soon as practicable after we receive them, where a number of documents are due involving a series of transactions, we normally hold each document until the series is complete, then forward them to you.